practical-dreamer/build-a-dataset/README.md

 # Build-A-Dataset

-A suite of tools designed for constructing complex and unique datasets by interacting with the OpenAI API.
+A powerful suite of tools designed for constructing complex and unique datasets by interacting with the OpenAI API.
 Initially conceived to generate datasets for role-playing characters, this toolset can be adapted to fit a wide variety of use-cases.

 ## Scripts